Address: Norregatan, 23163 Trelleborg

 It is not known exactly how old the church is.
 The oldest parts tell us that it was probably erected before the Petri church in Ystad was built.

 The old church building was dedicated to Saint Nicholas, the saint of seafarers.
-In 1883 it was replaced by the present building.
-The drawings were made by Helgo Zettervall.
-Only one thing is left from the old church, the tower that was built in year 1617.
-The rest is typical Hugo Zettervall in a mixture of neo-Gothic and Romanesque style.
+In 1883 it was replaced by the present building, designed by Helgo Zettervall.
+Only one thing remains from the old church, the tower that was built in 1617.
+The rest of the church is typical Hugo Zettervall design, a mix of neo-Gothic and Romanesque style.

 The single nave building with its narrow nave and wide cross arms has beautiful proportions.
 There are 24 monk chairs from the 1400s in the chancel.
 All of them are still used today.
 The three bells are from the 16th century.